Demonstrations

 HD, then audio, then a heartbeat — and back.

 What you see: a live HD video call — 1280×720 at 22 frames a second — running across a 900 MHz radio with a one-megabit ceiling.
-Squeeze the link and it steps down the ladder (987 → 637 → 450 kbps) with audio holding priority as the picture thins; ease off and it climbs right back to L7 and full frame rate.
-No reconnect, no redial — and an on-screen counter shows ~89% of the bytes never had to be sent — an estimate from published WebRTC bandwidth for the same session, not a packet capture.
+Squeeze the link and it steps down the ladder (987 → 637 → 450 kbps) with audio holding priority as the picture thins; ease off and it climbs back to L7 and full frame rate, one probed rung at a time.
+No reconnect, no redial — and an on-screen counter shows ~89% of the bytes never had to be sent.

 Under the hoodSotF's quality ladder steps fidelity to match the bearer in real time and recovers in-session.
 Jitter and loss are injected on purpose, not just to prove survival but to map the operating region where bandwidth, latency, jitter, and loss interact.